 It’s hard to imagine how things could possibly get better for life sciences cluster, save for an extended spell of money falling from the sky.
 Things are clicking for the people who take academic research, raise millions in venture capital, forge partnerships with big pharma companies, and one day, they hope land new products on the market that can improve and extend lives.

 So what are the scientific areas and tech advances that people in the local life sciences scene think will bear fruit in the years and decades ahead?
 These past 20 years have seen biotech innovations are trying to make the world a better place.
-Here is the list of 8 key biotech breakthroughs this year that you must see:
+Here is the list of 8 key biotech breakthroughs of the year 2017 that you must see:

 1. Human Cell Atlas

 A community of world-leading scientists discussed the concept of building a human cell atlas.
 It is a collection of maps which will describe and define the cellular basis of health and disease.
 Cells are the most fundamental unit of life, but surprisingly we know very little about them.
 Without maps of different cell types and where they are located in the body, we cannot describe all their functions and understand the biological networks that direct their activities.

 A complete Human Cell Atlas will give us a unique ID card for each cell type, a 3D type which works together to form tissues, knowledge of how all body systems are connected, and insights into how changes in the map underlie health and disease.
-It would allow us to identify which genes associated with disease are active in our bodies and where, and analyze the regulatory mechanisms that govern the production of different cell types.
+It would allow us to identify which genes associated with the disease are active in our bodies and where, and analyze the regulatory mechanisms that govern the production of different cell types.

 This was a key challenge in biology for more than 150 years.
 New tools like single-cell genomics have put it within reach.